Chris Soto: Appointed Roles

+Chris Soto joined the U.S. Department of Education under the Biden Administration in June 2021 as Senior Advisor to Secretary of Education Miguel Cardona.
+In this role, he served as a trusted advisor to the Secretary and led the Department’s work on helping transform Puerto Rico’s education system.
+He worked closely with the Puerto Rican Government so federal funds could be used for the first teacher pay raise in 12 years.
+Soto's main efforts specifically revolved around Decentralizing the Puerto Rico Department of Education's unitary school system and depoliticizing central office decision-making.

+In addition, Soto worked to help the Guam Department of Education remove their decades-long Third-Party Fiduciary Status, initially imposed by the U.S. Department of Education.

 Coast Guard Academy criticism

 Soto has been vocal about the lack of accountability at the Coast Guard Academy with respect to issues of racism and discrimination.
 He was the first to call for an investigation by federal officials after cadets complained of systemic discrimination at the institution.
 He previously criticized the institution on the lack of recruiting diversity in their incoming classes.

 Other work

 Soto is the founder and first executive director of Higher Edge, a college completion organization in Eastern Connecticut that supports high school students getting to and through college.